YNU-NakataLab/jUCS/README.md

 ```

-These codes will run experiments on the 30 datasets used in the main article and the 7 datasets used in the supplementary material, and output results.
+These codes will run experiments on the 30 datasets used in the main article and the 7 datasets used in the appendix, and output results.

 ## Copyright